-Mark Venuti, Supervisor for the Town of Geneva and a champion of the program, says “I’m proud of the community for coming together to ensure we could meet the application deadline for State matching funds and I’m excited about the prospect of being able to complete watershed projects valued at $100,000.
+Mark Venuti, Supervisor for the Town of Geneva and a champion of the program, says, “I’m proud of the community for coming together to ensure we could meet the application deadline for State matching funds, and I’m excited about the prospect of being able to complete watershed projects valued at $100,000.
 But aside from the grant, the program is good for subscribers.
 By signing up for Geneva Community Power, subscribers can expect to save approximately 10% on electricity annually for up to 25 years and help combat climate change by supporting renewable energy generation.
-There’s no penalty to withdraw from the program at any time so, there’s also no real risk.”
+There’s no penalty to withdraw from the program at any time so there’s also no real risk.”

 Therefore, we can give back to the community in the form of sustainability grants.
 These grants make it possible for communities to fund sustainability projects of their choosing, projects that make sense for them.
-Geneva Community Power augments our path to 100% renewable energy, and it’s a step that will benefit a wider community—those Finger Lakes residents and businesses that depend upon and are located near Seneca Lake.
+Geneva Community Power augments our path to 100% renewable energy.
+It’s a step that will benefit a wider community.
+Those Finger Lakes residents and businesses that depend upon and are located near Seneca Lake.
 Geneva is a trailblazer, and we expect many other towns to follow their lead.”

 The Geneva Community Power renewable energy program is not just for Geneva residents.
 Enrollment is still open to NYSEG customers who want to lower their electricity bills and support renewable energy generation.
-Any NYSEG residential and small business customer is eligible to enroll in the program.
+Moreover, any NYSEG residential and small business customer is eligible to enroll in the program.
 It’s a great way to take advantage of electricity bill savings.
 Moreover, construction of the solar farm in Owego is already underway, and the program is expected to launch this fall.
 Visit www.GenevaCommunityPower.com to learn more.

 About Geneva Community Power

 Geneva Community Power is a local renewable energy program serving residents and businesses in the New York Finger Lakes region.
-The Town of Geneva and Joule Community Power have partnered to establish the program that allows subscribers to benefit from solar energy by spending less on electricity while supporting clean energy generation.
+The Town of Geneva and Joule Community Power have partnered to establish a program that allows subscribers to benefit from solar energy by spending less on electricity while supporting clean energy generation.
 For more information or to enroll, please visit www.GenevaCommunityPower.com.

 About Joule Community Power

-Joule Community Power (Joule) works with municipalities and local partners to empower communities and facilitate their goals of providing residents and businesses with cleaner and cheaper energy.
-Joule principals were responsible for implementing New York State’s first Community Choice Aggregation Program (CCA)—a program that enables communities to aggregate local energy demand in order to: 1) save money—gain leverage to procure less expensive electricity for residents and businesses, 2) make money—create new revenue opportunities by participating in energy markets, and 3) go green—gain local control to opt for clean and renewable generation sources.
+Moreover, Joule Community Power (Joule) works with municipalities and local partners.
+Their goal is to empower communities and facilitate their goals of providing residents and businesses with cleaner and cheaper energy.
+Joule principals were responsible for implementing New York State’s first Community Choice Aggregation Program (CCA)—a program that enables communities to aggregate local energy demand in order to 1) save money—gain leverage to procure less expensive electricity for residents and businesses, 2) make money—create new revenue opportunities by participating in energy markets, and 3) go green—gain local control to opt for clean and renewable generation sources.

 SOURCE Joule Community Power